English Homes and Gardens

 Q. Tell me about the trip leaders.

-Sheila Campbell of Wild Blue Yonder has managed trips for Politics & Prose for five years.
-In her day-to-day work, she’s a group retreat leader who understands how to ensure everyone is involved and having a memorable experience.
-She lives in Washington, DC, where she was a docent at the National Gallery of Art for many years.
+Sheila Campbell of Wild Blue Yonder has been organizing informal groups of travelers for years – often on hiking trips in France, England, Italy and Spain.
+She’s managed trips for Politics & Prose for six years.
+She lives in Washington, DC, where she has been a volunteer at the National Gallery of Art for many years.
 She spends a couple of months a year in Europe, mostly in England, France and Italy.

 Q. What is the Spa hotel like?

 It’s a beautiful 70-room “grand hotel” that first opened in 1880.
 It still has its graceful dining room – and of course you can have afternoon tea in the lobby.
-There’s also a new bistro for casual dining.
+There’s a new bistro for casual dining.
 The comfortable sleeping rooms have been recently upgraded.
-(And, of course, it does have a spa, in case you need a massage or facial.)
-Please note that, as in many historic hotels in England, not all rooms are air-conditioned.
+Do not, however, that some rooms are not air conditioned, though this should not be an issue in September.
+It does have a spa, in case you need a massage or facial.

 The hotel is located on the edge of Royal Tunbridge Wells.
 You can walk to nearby restaurants, or take a bus or taxi to the city’s famous Pantiles shopping and restaurant area.